 Data Science and Analytics Might Just be the Tools to Hurl COVID-19 Demolition

 The COVID-19 pandemic has spurred the need for big data to track the outspread of the rapid-moving pathogen and unveil disease prevention and cures.
-Governments and enterprises across the world are monitoring the location and traveling data of millions of mobile and internet users to understand how the virus works and spreads, and to know if social distancing measures are working.
-Unlike surveillance methods that track someone’s movements, big data analyses the humongous amount of data sets to unleash people’s movement patterns and behaviour during the pandemic.
+Governments and enterprises across the world are monitoring the location and traveling data of millions of mobile and internet users to understand how the virus works and spreads and to know if social distancing measures are working.
+Unlike surveillance methods that track someone’s movements, big data analyses the humongous amount of data sets to unleash people’s movement patterns and behavior during the pandemic.

 Tech Giants’ Data-backed Support During COVID-19